bmerzseed/ninox-documentation/systemTasks/smallPacketPics.md

 - automating the upload of the files to Ninox
   - via the api, either with Integromat or more manual interaction

-Though ultimately, the pictures are uploaded so infrequently (after the initial migraton) this just is not worth while.
+Though ultimately, the pictures are uploaded so infrequently (after the initial migraton) this is not worth while.